shakes76/PatternFlow/recognition/s4574278/README.md

 YOLOX is one of the latest work in YOLO Family, it is built on top of YOLO v3, utilize an anchor-free approach and combined with recent research progress on Deep Learning, like: decoupled head, SimOTA, Mosaic Data Augmentation, etc. Comparing to YOLO v5, it might be slower in some cases, but the AP is largely improved.

-The original YOLOX model repo is published on [GitHub](https://github.com/Megvii-BaseDetection/YOLOX), however it's written in megengine framework instead of PyTorch.
+The original YOLOX model repo is published on [GitHub](https://github.com/Megvii-BaseDetection/YOLOX), however it's written in MegEngine framework instead of PyTorch.

-Some commenters say YOLOX, due to its Anchor free nature, it is more similar to "[FCOS](tian2019fcos)".
+Some engineers say YOLOX, due to its Anchor free nature, it is more similar to "[FCOS](tian2019fcos)".

 ### Backbone - Modified CSPNet\[[3][wang2019cspnet]\] + PA FPN

 The CSPNet is firstly introduced into YOLO family by YOLO v4.
 YOLOX used the same modified CSPNet as YOLO v5.
 From the dense prediction of YOLO v1 to modified CSPNet in YOLO v5 and YOLOX, the capacity of feature extraction is drastically improved along the way.

 Path Aggregation Feature Pyramid Networks (PAFPN) looks like an upside-down U-Net.
+In highly abstractive layers, the perception field is actually larger, many small details are lost though.

 ### Detection Head